 General Term: “Video Games”

-1: Video game website dedicated to popular franchise like wrestling video games.
+1: Video game website dedicated to popular franchises like wrestling video games.

-2: Combine two niche into one: “Wii games” and “Video games for Kids” and have a Wii Games for Kids website.
+2: Combine two niches into one: “Wii games” and “Video games for Kids” and have a Wii Games for Kids website.

 3: Video game informational website for a specific game, ie: the Fallout Wiki.

 4: Video game site focusing on a small niche like “easy achievement/trophy games”.